technologytreasure/gilded-rose/README.md

 ## Business Role
 ```
-- To attend the business role, was create a logical that store the all visualizations of an item.
+- To attend the business role, was create a logical that store the all visualizations of
+  an item.
-  Every call to get item by id through endpoint, is checked if that item has ten or more views in
+- Every call to get item by id through endpoint, is checked if that item has ten or
-  the last hour.
+  more views in the last hour.
 - When it happens, the price of this item is increased in 10 percent.
 - After this, all visualizations this item is removed and the count is reseted.
+- When an Item is purchased, then this item will no longer be available for viewing or
+  purchase after.
 ```

 ## Security